F-U-Njoku/many-objective-fs-nsgaiii/README.md

-# multi-objective-fs-nsgaii
+# Explainable multi-objective feature selection with NSGA-II
-In this repository, you will find the codebase for the experiments of out proposed multi-objective feature selection with NSGA-II
+In this repository, you will find the codebase for the experiments of our proposed multi-objective feature selection with NSGA-II.